Here’s another another guest post by my favorite baby brother, Chef Hans. He’s all grown up and doing complicated business things beyond my pay grade.

 Teammate 2: DUDE, I’M SO DOWN TO PITCH THIS COMPANY!!!

-Fed and Fit) because it uses some of my favorite ingredients, coconut milk and lime, and it’s really easy to make.
-I used up every avocado in Mom’s fridge, but it was totally worth it. :D
+Naturally, I had to cook something scrumptious with avocados.
+I decided on this recipe (adapted from Fed and Fit) because it uses some of my favorite ingredients, coconut milk and lime, and it’s really easy to make.
+I used up every avocado in Mom’s fridge, but it was totally worth it. 😀

 Chicken Stuffed Avocados